-- 15. (1) The Accounting Officer must, within ten months prior to the start of the financial year, prepare a draft budget for the Legislature and present it to the Executive Authority. - (2) The Legislature's budget must - - (a) cover the following financial year and the two financial years thereafter or other period determined by the Legislature; - (b) specify the Legislature's expected revenues distinguishing between - - (i) funds to be appropriated through the annual provincial budget; - (ii) funds that are a direct charge against the Provincial Revenue Fund;and - (iii) funds derived from the Legislature's own revenue sources, excluding donor funds; - (c) specify the Legislature's proposed expenditure requirements per main division within the budget, distinguishing between the sources of funds identified in paragraph (b); - specify the purpose of each main division within the budget and provide explanations and other information substantiating the amounts proposed in terms of paragraphs (b) and (c); - (e) specify the allocations to Members of the Legislature and political parties made in terms section 33, providing details of the different purposes for which allocations are made and the amounts allocated for such purposes; - (f) provide details of all transfers to other entities; - (g) contain a schedule of planned expenditure under the Legislature's donor funded projects; and - (h) be in a prescribed format.
+- 15 (1) At least ten months prior to the start of the financial year, the accounting officer must prepare a draft budget for the legislature and present it to the Executive Authority. - (2) The legislature's budget must - - (a) cover the following financial year and the two financial years thereafter or other period determined by the legislature; - (b) specify the legislature's expected revenues distinguishing between -(i) funds to be appropriated through the annual provincial budget;

+- (ii) funds that are a direct charge against the Provincial Revenue Fund; and - (iii) funds derived from the legislature's own revenue sources, excluding donor funds. - (iv) unspent funds in terms of section 22; - (c) specify the legislature's proposed expenditure requirements per main division within the budget, distinguishing between the sources of funds identified in paragraph (b); - (d) specify the purpose of each main division within the budget and provide explanations and other information substantiating the amounts proposed in terms of paragraph (b) and (c); - (e) specify the allocations to Members of the legislature and political parties, providing details of the different purposes for which allocations are made and the amounts allocated for such purposes; - (f) provide details of all transfers to other entities; - (g) contain a schedule of planned expenditure under the legislature's donor funded projects; - (h) be in a prescribed format.